better-internet/radworks-docs/docs/using-radicle/track-review-merge.md

 ### On your local system with `git`

-Compare the tracking branch against your the local state of your canonical branch with `git diff`.
+Compare the tracking branch against the local state of your canonical branch with `git diff`.

 ```
 $ git diff main..peer/docs-tester/main